 Area: 86 km²

-The Mindo forest, a cloud forest located in South America is one of the largest forests in the world.
+The Mindo forest, a cloud forest located in South America, is one of the largest forests in the world.
 The Mindo-Nambillo Cloud Forest is home to over 450 different species of birds.
-The Yumbo-Nigua people, a tribal community finds habitat and shelter for themselves in these forests and acquire their livelihood through it.
-Apart from this it’s also an important ecological location and one of the key tourist attractions of South America.
-The Mindo forest also has over 4,500 varieties of Orchids and other plant species like cedro trees, aguacatillo, arrayan, canelo and plants like berries, hill red peppers and the ortiga which form it’s ecological cover.
+The Yumbo-Nigua people, a tribal community, find habitat and shelter for themselves in these forests and acquire their livelihood through them.
+Apart from this, it’s also an important ecological location and one of the key tourist attractions of South America.
+The Mindo forest also has over 4,500 varieties of Orchids and other plant species like cedro trees, aguacatillo, arrayan, canelo, and plants like berries, hill red peppers, and the ortiga, which form its ecological cover.

 FAQs

-The Congo Rainforest in Africa is the second largest forest in the world.
+Ans.
+The Congo Rainforest in Africa is the second-largest forest in the world.
 It’s often called the “lungs of Africa” and is home to gorillas, elephants, and thousands of unique plant species.

-The tallest forest is the Rockefeller Forest in Humboldt Redwoods State Park, northern California, USA.
+Ans.
+The tallest forest is the Rockefeller Forest in Humboldt Redwoods State Park, Northern California, USA.
 It features towering coast redwoods (Sequoia sempervirens), with some trees reaching heights of over 350 feet.

+Ans.
 The Sundarbans Mangrove Forest, located in West Bengal, is India’s largest forest.
-It’s famous for its unique mangroves and being home to the Royal Bengal Tiger.
+It’s famous for its unique mangroves and for being home to the Royal Bengal Tiger.

 -